PolyCatDev/personal-blog/content/posts/what-is-magic.md

 The video explains it nicely but I still felt the need to put my thoughts down on paper.

-Also I've found [this video](https://youtu.be/Jeb_mSOgrVg) that encapsulates my ideas really nicely if you wish more details and a video format.
+Also I've found [this video](https://youtu.be/Jeb_mSOgrVg) that encapsulates my ideas really nicely if you wish more details.

 ## Magic in real life